MarsVard/OsmAnd-myAdditions/address_maps/Belgium_Flanders/README.md

 Note: This description is based on a Linux/Unix/BSD type of environment.

+This map is based on the work done by Pieter Colpaert (https://github.com/pietercolpaert/crab-tools) who created address csv files based on the CRAB database for download (http://download.agiv.be/Producten/Detail?id=102&title=CRAB_adresposities).

 prerequisites: osmconvert, osmfilter, OsmAndMapCreator, python (default on a linux system)

 For the prerequisites: